bagisto/bagisto-docs/create_theme.md

 - name: Defines a global name for your theme inside Bagisto.

-- parent: This is a magic parameter that you can find in the commented code below the sub array 'default'.
-Using this parameter you can make use of existing themes inside Bagisto and just customise them even further.
+- parent: This is a magic parameter that you can find in the commented code below the sub-array 'default'.
+Using this parameter you can make use of existing themes inside Bagisto and just customize them even further.
 This parameter will take the value of the 'name’ parameter listed in the 3rd point above.

 ![bliss-theme](assets/images/Bagisto_Docs_Images/theme/bliss-array.png){: .screenshot-dimension .center}

-Finally, define your own paths and name of your custom theme inside 'themes.php’ file , and start creating view files.
+Finally, define your own paths and name of your custom theme inside 'themes.php’ file, and start creating view files.
 Do not forget to cover all get routes of shop package having a parameter called 'view’.

 ![theme-route-file-location](assets/images/Bagisto_Docs_Images/theme/theme-routes.png){: width="30%" height="50%" .center}